US starts procedure at UN to reactivate Iran sanctions | DW | 20.08.2020

 Read more: Iran sentences 2 men to prison over spying for Germany, Israel and the UK

-The US wants to invoke a snapback of sanctions even though major world powers including Russia rejected Washington's stance and
+The US wants to invoke a snapback of sanctions even though major world powers including Russia and China have rejected Washington's stance and

 just days after the UN Security Council voted against a plan to extend an arms embargo on Tehran that is due to expire in October.